 Sandy Hook Shooter, Alaska Serial Killer: Home Schooled

 None of this proves that home schooling is a breeding ground for criminals.
 However, it does strongly refute Kentucky Ken’s claim that home schooled kids never grow up to be problem adults.

 Money is one of Ken Wheeler’s perennial preoccupations.
 In terms of education, he declares “I pay property taxes.
 I think I pay too much in property taxes and most of my property tax bill goes to these rotten, little, evil, hell-holes that we call the public school system.”

 The Angry Photographer has no children, so his perception of the education system comes from pronouncements from fake education experts.
 However, if he did have kids, and he chose to home school them, he’d be shelling out thousands of dollars more in personal expenses over and above what he pays in school tax.

 Penny Wise and Pound Foolish about Education Tax

 These costs include textbooks, materials, field trips and extracurricular activities.
 As always, the Theoria Apophasis host is being penny wise and pound foolish.

 Ken Wheeler also had a regrettable college experience.
 He describes it as a “total waste.”
 He claims to have spent “years in college.”
-The truth, as confirmed by the University of Kentucky’s registrar, is that he spent just two years studying Russian at the University of Kentucky in his hometown of Lexington and didn’t graduate.
+The truth, as confirmed by the University of Kentucky’s registrar, is that he spent just two years studying Russian at that college in his Lexington hometown and didn’t graduate.

 He tells his audience that the university’s only worthwhile resource was the library.
 He reports spending most of his college days in it, rather than doing his assignments or socializing with any of his peers.

 “I Spent Enormous Amounts of Time” in the Library